-All images, names and steps in this how-to are based on these versions.
-When using other versions the images and/or names on your screen may be different than the images or names used in this how-to.
+All the images, names, and steps in this how-to are based on the Marketplace component versions listed above.
+When using later versions of this content, images and/or names on your screen may be different than what is used in this how-to.

 In this chapter you will set up the unit testing module and run the example tests.